hankotanks/simulating_emergent_behavior/README.md

 #### Simulation Rules

 1. Every turn, each creature takes an action.
-The most fit creatures act first
+The most fit creatures act first.
-2. Fitness determines chance of reproduction
+2. Fitness determines chance of reproduction.
-3. Offspring have a chance to undergo mutations, differentiating them from their parent
+3. Offspring have a chance to undergo mutations, differentiating them from their parent.
-4. Creatures cannot move through walls
+4. Creatures cannot move through walls.
-5. When a creature is killed, it becomes food
+5. When a creature is killed, it becomes food.
-6. Eating increases fitness, failure to eat over time leads to death
+6. Eating increases fitness, failure to eat over time leads to death.

-That's it
+The simulation space is a 2D grid of cells, each of which can be occupied by one of three things:
+- A creature
+- Food, which diffuses to adjacent spaces over time (according to an [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model))
+- An impassable wall

 #### Genes